Please read these terms and conditions carefully before using the website

 [If you purchase services from our website, our Merchant Services Agreement will apply to the sales.]

 www.checkout.com is a website operated by Checkout Ltd (“we”).
-We are registered in England and Wales under company number 08037323 and have our registered office at 1st Floor, 32 Wigmore Street, W1U 2RP.
+We are regulated by the UK Financial Conduct Authority as an electronic money institution under number 900816 and have our registered office at 1st Floor, 32 Wigmore Street, W1U 2RP.
 We are regulated by the UK Financial Conduct Authority as a payment institution under number 584615, and are registered with the Information Commissioner’s Office under number ZA071209.

 The information contained in this website is for general information purposes only.
 We endeavour to keep the information published on our website up to date and correct, however we make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the website or the information, products, services, or related graphics contained on the website for any purpose.
 Any reliance you place on such information is therefore strictly at your own risk.

 If you choose, or you are provided with, a user identification code, password or any other piece of information as part of our security procedures, you must treat such information as confidential.
 You must not disclose it to any third party.